Would you like to hold a Post Graduate Certificate in NI Employment Law and Practice?

 In the second semester, from Jan - May, Employment Compliance classes will run on the Belfast Campus on Tuesday evening from 5.30pm - 8pm.
-There will be a two week break for Easter.

 In total there are 4 modules: 2 x 20 point credit modules (employment law and employment compliance) and 2 x 10 point credit modules (ADR & Tribunal Representation).

 All modules on this PgCert course are 100% coursework assessed.
 There are no exams.